Notloc/Runelite-touchscreen/README.md

-# Unable to be added to Runelite.
+Unfortunately, this plugin was not accepted after review.
-Due to concerns around the input modifications required to fix the primary touchscreen issues potentially triggering anti-cheat systems.
+This was due to concerns around the input modifications required to fix the primary touchscreen issues potentially triggering the game's anti-cheat systems.

 # Touchscreen Support
 Plugin that improves touchscreen support.